Touch Screen Gaskets, Display Gaskets, LCD Gaskets

 Touchscreen Water Gasket (light exposure)

-Materials consideration: HT-800, PORON 4701-41, other PORON grades with proper compression, Neoprene sponge
+Materials for consideration: HT-800, PORON 4701-41, other PORON grades with proper compression, Neoprene sponge

 Touchscreen Gaskets and Cushion Pads for Ruggedized Electronics